An interpretable universal bound for multiserver queues via a leave-one-out technique: Related work

 \section{Related work}

 \paragraph*{General prior work on \ggn queue} There has been a rich body of literature on the queue-length scaling of \ggn queue.
-Prior to \citet{LiGol_25}, most papers focus on a certain representative or useful scaling regime of $\rho$ and $n$, without providing general bounds for the regimes in between.
+Prior to \citet{LiGol_25}, most papers focus on a certain representative or useful scaling regime of $\rho$ and $n$, without providing general bounds that hold for arbitrary $\rho$ and $n$.
 In the following, we briefly review these papers and refer the readers to \citep[]{LiGol_25} for a comprehensive review.